-Patent granted for work done by disgraced Hwang Woo-suk teamFebruary 24th, 2014 in Other /
+Patent granted for work done by disgraced Hwang Woo-suk teamFebruary 24, 2014 by Bob Yirka in Medicine & Health / Other

 The United States Patent and Trademark Office (USPTO) has granted a patent to Hwang Woo-suk for the technology behind the controversial work he and his team did a decade ago—at the time it was announced that the team had succeeded in cloning a human embryo and had even created a stem cell line to "prove" it.
 Shortly thereafter, however, the work by the team was discredited.
 The granting of a patent to the team does not suggest that the work done was in fact successful, but it has set off a round of criticism in the scientific community about the rubber-stamping of patents and the impact that it can have.